Kykal/chemistry/README.md

 8. Electronegativity.
    1. In Pauling scale
    2. In Allen scale
+9. Atomic radius (pm)
+   1. In van der Waals
+   2. In empirical
+   3. In covalent
+10. Ionization energy (eV)
+11. Electron affinity (eV)
+12. Melting point
+   1. In Kelvin
+   2. In Celsius degrees
+   3. In Fahrenheit degrees
+13. Boiling point
+   1. In Kelvin
+   2. In Celsius degrees
+   3. In Fahrenheit degrees
+14. Density (g/cm^3)
+15. Discovered
+   1. Discovered by
+   2. Year discovered
+16. Period
+17. Group
+   1. Block (Nonmetals - Noble gas)
+   2. Group A (1 - 18)
+   3. Group B (IA - VIIIA)
+   4. Clasification (Nonmetals - Metals)

 # References
 All this information was gathered thanks to:
 - National Center for Biotechnology Information (2021).
 PubChem Periodic Table of Elements.
-Retrieved August 16, 2021 from https://pubchem.ncbi.nlm.nih.gov/periodic-table/.
+Retrieved August 16, 2021 from https://pubchem18.ncbi.nlm.nih.gov/periodic-table/.